timothyjward/osgi.enroute.site/_concepts/090-complexity-modularity.md

 ![Modularity and complexity](img/ComplexityModularity2.png)

 To conclude, even after accounting for the new layers of structural Complexity created by Modularity, the reduction of System Complexity - through appropriate use of Modularity - is profound.

-To realise these significant benefits appropriate Developer tooling is required to manage the additional layers of structural abstraction, and the target runtime platform must automatically Orchestrate & Assembly such highly Modular systems while presenting Operations will a single simple entity to Manage: i.e. _shielded from Operations_ from the structural details of the composite system.
+However, to realise these significant benefits appropriate Developer tooling is required to manage the additional layers of structural abstraction, and the target runtime platform must automatically Orchestrate & Assembly such highly Modular systems while presenting Operations will a single simple entity to Manage: i.e. _shielded from Operations_ from the structural details of the composite system.

-## Complexity & TCO

-The Total Cost of Ownership is simple a financial measure of how well Systems are designed to cope with ongoing Complexity & Change!

-The longer the planned life-time of the System, more Agile the Business requirements, the more volatile the runtime environment the more costly Complexity becomes and more Critically modularity becomes.
-Furthermore, the higher the degree of Business Agility, the more adaptive the System requirements, the more volatile the Environment, the more Loose-Coupling needs to be driven down through the Structural Hierarchy.
-Again we see that runtime Hierarchy, Cohesion and Loose-Coupling are related concerns.

-For businesses that require Agility and / or for System that require longevity and / or must operate in volatile environmenrts, properly implemented Modularity offers transformation costs savings.
-To achieve this potential, applications must be design to be optimally Modular, leveraging Open Industry Standards for Modularity, the runtime environment must _fully shield_ Operations from the structural details of these composite / highly modular Applications, and ofcourse the runtime Environment itself must be Operationally simple to maintain and evolve over time.